Fora’s Take

 Day 1: Fagradalsfjall Volcano & Northern Lights

 Pick up your rental car from Go Car Rental.
-If you are visiting during the winter months, I recommend the Land Rover Discovery Sport or Land Rover Defender that Go Car Rental offers.
+If you are visiting during the winter months, it is recommended to rent the Land Rover Discovery Sport or Land Rover Defender that Go Car Rental offers.
 They both handle well in the changing Iceland weather that can throw ice, snow, rain and extreme winds your way at a moments notice.
 Be sure to include WiFi in your car rental plan!
 This can be a lifesaver to connect to navigation when you’re visiting remote areas of Iceland.

 Stop by Kokulist Bakery near Keflavik airport for coffee, pastries and lunch sandwiches.
 This cafe is affordable, on the route of the ring road/golden circle and offers a comfortable cafe style style seating area with free WiFi for ironing out last minute travel details.